-- The exhaust air filter (HQ10) is clogged.
+- The exhaust air filter (HQ10) and/or the supply air filter (HQ11) is clogged.

-- Clean or replace the filter.
+- Clean or replace the filters.

 - The ventilation is not adjusted.

 - Order/implement ventilation adjustment.

 - Exhaust air device blocked or throttled down too much.

 - Check and clean the exhaust air devices.

 - Fan speed in reduced mode.

 - Enter menu 1.2 "ventilation" and select "normal"

 - External switch for changing the fan speed activated.

 - Check any external switches.